4/5

 Source:

-You will be asked 21 questions; answer honestly, without thinking for too long.
-Note this test is intended solely for informational and educational purposes and its results cannot replace the real help of a specialist and should not be used for making any decision.
+Note: this test is intended solely for informational and educational purposes.
+Its results cannot replace professional help and should not be used to make medical or treatment decisions.

 What time period should I focus on when answering?